-The decision to have bariatric surgery is never an easy one.
-In some cases, however, there may be no other options.
-Whether it was a long-lasting injury, a debilitating personal issue, or just an unhealthy lifestyle.
-But being obese or morbidly obese didn’t happen overnight.
+Whether it was a long-lasting injury, a debilitating personal issue, or just an unhealthy lifestyle, becoming obese or morbidly obese doesn’t happen overnight.
 And it will take hard work after surgery to achieve a healthy weight once again.

 Bariatric surgery patients will not be competing in triathlons in the weeks after a procedure.
 However, they will be able to plan and take part in specialized exercise programs almost immediately.
-For some, this could be walking around the neighborhood for 15-30 minutes a day.
+For some, this could be walking around the neighborhood for 15 minutes to 30 minutes a day.

-For others, it could be starting an exercise routine involving weights, resistance training, and flexibility improvement after your doctor or exercise physiologist gives you the go-ahead.
-It doesn’t matter what the long-term goal is, either cardiovascular improvement or building muscle mass.
+For others, it could be starting an exercise routine involving resistance training and flexibility improvement after your doctor or exercise physiologist gives you the go-ahead.
+It doesn’t matter what the long-term goal is, either cardiovascular improvement, improved flexibility, or building muscle mass.
 The important thing to remember is your body is going through a massive change.

 So start slow.
 Walking is a good first step (so to speak) and can be accomplished by almost any patient.
-Walking around the block for a week, then increasing it to two blocks if you can.
+Walk around the block for a week, then increase it to two blocks if you can.
 Every little bit helps get your body used to activity–sometimes for the first time in years.

 Remember, this is a marathon, not a sprint.
 The type of surgery you have will also determine how quickly you return to normal day-to-day activity.
 You’ll be able to return to those normal activities also immediately after laparoscopic surgery, a series of small incisions.